MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-update-currencies.md

 The value in the **Exchange Rate** field on the **Currencies** page is updated with the latest currency exchange rate.

-## <a name="see-related-microsoft-trainingtrainingpathsuse-multiple-currencies-dynamics-365-business-central" />See related [Microsoft training](/training/paths/use-multiple-currencies-dynamics-365-business-central/)
+## <a name="see-related-microsoft-training" />See related [Microsoft training](/training/paths/use-multiple-currencies-dynamics-365-business-central/)

 ## <a name="see-also" />See Also